github/docs/README.md

 <img src="./assets/images/contribution_cta.png" width="400">

-For more complex contributions, you can open an issue using the most appropriate [issue template](https://github.com/github/docs/issues/new/choose) to describe the changes you'd like to see.
+For more complex contributions, you can
+♒open an issue using the most appropriate [issue template](https://github.com/github/docs/issues/new/choose) to describe the changes you'd like to see.

 If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/github/docs/issues) for something to work on.
 When ready, check out [Getting Started with Contributing](/CONTRIBUTING.md) for detailed instructions.